ulrichwohak/ulrichwohak.github.io/_posts/2021-06-11-cs-slow-code.md

 are 300 units and 15 time periods.
 If our code doesn't run fast in this case, it is a bad sign!

+This is great, as users can display several of these new estimators along the same plot.
 The other thing that I immediately notice is that `did_imputation` is written in Stata, and the main version of our code is written in R. Our Stata version is, at the moment, a brand new proof-of-concept and still in beta mode.
 Let's see what happens if we try the same simulations but in R using the `did` package instead of Stata.

 Same simulations but in R
 =========================